 - Two, ‘co-located’ alongside A&E at Leeds General Infirmary (LGI) and St. James Hospital.

-- Three community based centres at St. George’s UTC, Wharfdale Hospital and a third to be decided, most likely in the Seacroft area.
+- Three community-based centres at St. George’s UTC, Wharfdale Hospital and a third to be decided, most likely in the East Leeds area (possibly Seacroft).

 Who did we speak to?

 We wanted to hear from anyone who lives or works in Leeds as our urgent care services are designed to meet the needs of our diverse population as well as those visiting our city.